deni1688/ytd/README.md

 # ytd
 A simple mp3 downloader PWA.
-Running ourside of the decker build requires ffmpeg installed on the host machine.
+Running ourside of the docker build requires ffmpeg installed on the host machine.

 ### Disclaimer: